A heuristic derivation of radiative power loss and radiation reaction from the kinetic power of electric inertial mass of a charge: Radiative losses from a charge moving arbitrarily

 Laws of mechanics determine the actual charge motion at $t_{\rm o}$, taking $\ddot{{\bf v}}$ also into consideration

 The electrodynamics fields (Eq. (\ref{eq:1})) do not take into consideration any rate of change of acceleration.
-For a finite rate of change of acceleration, the velocity and thereby kinetic energy of charge at $t_{\rm o}$ would contain $\ddot{{\bf v}}$, meaning charge would have different kinetic energy than what went into its electromagnetic fields, the latter not taking $\ddot{{\bf v}}$ into account.
+For a finite rate of change of acceleration, the velocity and thereby kinetic energy of charge at $t_{\rm o}$ would contain $\ddot{{\bf v}}$, meaning charge would have different kinetic energy than what went into its electromagnetic fields, the latter not taking $\ddot{{\bf v}}$ into account. \\ The expression for the kinetic power is,